-- Social Networking Sites (Facebook, LinkedIn) - Micro-blogging Sites (Twitter) - Blogs (including school district and personal blogs, as well as comments) - Video and Photo Sharing Websites (Flickr, YouTube, Snapchat) - Forums and Discussion Boards (Google Groups, Yahoo!
-Groups) - Online Encyclopedias (Wikipedia, Sidewiki)
+- Social Networking Sites (Facebook, LinkedIn, etc.) - Micro-blogging Sites (Twitter, etc.) - Blogs (including school district and personal blogs, as well as comments) - Video and Photo Sharing Websites (Flickr, YouTube, Snapchat, Tik Tok, etc.) - Forums and Discussion Boards (Google Groups, Yahoo!
+Groups, etc.) - Online Encyclopedias (Wikipedia, Sidewiki, etc.)

 Social media is a powerful communication tool that has a significant impact on organizational and professional reputations.
-Because social media blurs the lines between personal voice and institutional voice, the school district has created the following policy to clarify how best to enhance and protect personal and professional reputations when participating in social media for those who choose to use it.
+Because social media blurs the lines between personal voice and institutional voice, the School District has created the following policy to clarify how best to enhance and protect personal and professional reputations when participating in social media for those who choose to use it.

 It is your decision whether or not you will create or participate in online social media, social networking or other online publishing or discussion.
-The school district prohibits participation in social media for an employee's personal use during the work day.
-Social media may be used to advance the educational mission of the school district or otherwise for job-related purposes, but only with school district administration's knowledge and consent.
+The School District prohibits participation in social media for an employee's personal use during the work day.
+Social media may be used to advance the educational mission of the School District or otherwise for job-related purposes, but only with School District administration's knowledge and consent.
 All information posted by a school district employee on behalf of the district must comply with the school district's Acceptable Use Policy, and must be approved by the Public Information Officer.
 Employees are personally liable for anything they post to social media sites.